NH-Networks/Omnik-pvoutput/README.md

 # Omnik-pvoutput
-Upload data from inverter status.js to pvoutput
+Upload data (current output and Total output of today) from inverter status.js to pvoutput

 Change the value's in script to match your inverter.